- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Google Search Console

-Log into your Google Search Console Account and go to “Coverage.”
+Log in to your Search Console Account and go to “Coverage.”
 Click on the “Excluded” tab on the right side and make sure it turns gray and that the box is ticked.
-Search Console will then give you a list of all your 404 pages, as well as any soft 404 pages.
+Search Console will then give you a list of all your pages with a 404 status code, as well as any soft 404 pages.

 Google Analytics 4